cosmic007/tech_challenge/README.md

 # tech_challenge
-I have no further experience in using API and this project is incomplete.
+I have no further experience in using API,Kotlin and this project is incomplete.